Rectified LpJEPA: Joint-Embedding Predictive Architectures with Sparse and Maximum-Entropy Representations: Introduction

 The resulting method, Rectified LpJEPA, strictly generalizes LeJEPA, which arises as a special case corresponding to the dense regime of the Generalized Gaussian family.
-By introducing a principled inductive bias toward sparsity and non-negativity, Rectified LpJEPA jointly enforces invariance, preserves task-relevant information, and enables controllable sparsity.
+By introducing a principled inductive bias toward sparsity and non-negativity, Rectified LpJEPA jointly enforces invariance and enables controllable sparsity while retaining task-relevant information.